randyzwitch/Twitter.jl/README.md

 - Refactor code OAuth-post generic call

 GENERAL:
+- Wrap return functions for types to make sure a valid response was returned first
-- Incorporate cursoring for methods returning many pages of results
+- Incorporate cursoring for methods returning many pages of results - MOST IMPORTANT TO SOLVE
 - Add proper field types to TWEETS, USERS and PLACES custom types
 - Parser for returned data/custom types into DataFrame
 - Keyword arguments (or just DataFrame methods) for type of data structure desired as returned object